 Is there a suitable Emergency Plan for the building?

-Yes No This is addressed under the arrangements for Fire Safety Management.
-(You are required to have an Emergency Plan and, for most churches, Fire Action Notices together with writ to be followed by Stewards for larger services and events will satisfy this requirement.) tten proce dures Can the Fire Service be summoned easily?
-Yes No (You should have either a landline or ensure that there is someone with a mobile telephone in the church w occupied.
-In rural areas it may be necessary to check whether a signal is available, as often a signal cannol inside the building.) ned Are persons nominated to assist in case of fire?
-Yes No This is addressed under the arrangements for Fire Safety Management.
+(You are required to have an Emergency Plan and, for most churches, Fire Action Notices together with written procedures to be followed by Stewards for larger services and events will satisfy this requirement.)

+Can the Fire Service be summoned easily?

+(You should have either a landline or ensure that there is someone with a mobile telephone in the church when it is occupied.
+In rural areas it may be necessary to check whether a signal is available, as often a signal cannot be obtained inside the building.)

+Are persons nominated to assist in case of fire?

 Is there a procedure to give persons with disabilities appropriate assistance in evacuating the building?
-Yes No This is addressed under the arrangements for Fire Safety Management.